 The Authority is a state agency and therefore is not required to comply with local land use and zoning regulations.
 However, it has endeavored to design and construct the HSR project so that it is as consistent as possible with land use and zoning regulations.
 For example, the project would be designed to maintain access to existing park, recreation, and open-space facilities during and after construction (PK-IAMF#1: Parks, Recreation, and Open Space).
-The Authority reviewed a total of 68 regional and local plans, and 342 goals, policies, objectives, and ordinances, and determined the project alternatives would be consistent with all regional and local plans and ordinances.
+The Authority reviewed a total of 68 regional and local plans, and 340 goals, policies, objectives, and ordinances, and determined the project alternatives would be consistent with all regional and local plans and ordinances.
 Appendix 2-I in Volume 2 lists the reviewed regional and local plans, goals, policies, objectives, and ordinances.
-The project is consistent with 341 policies, goals, objectives, and ordinances and inconsistent with 1 policy as described in greater detail in Volume 2, Appendix 2-J.